-Haven Hills Recovery was created with the goal and vision of delivering exceptional, individualized care in a way that is meaningful and fully engaging for the individuals and families that come into the program.
+The therapeutic approach at Haven Hills Recovery was created with the goal and vision of delivering exceptional, individualized care in a way that is meaningful and fully engaging for the individuals and families that come into the program.

-At Haven Hills we believe it is an honor to be invited into the sacred space of recovery.
+At Haven Hills, we believe it is an honor to be invited into the sacred space of recovery.
 When women come into the program, it is our job to provide a safe, secure, consistent environment that allows their healing to take place.
 We believe that each individual who walks into our program has the ability to heal from her struggles.
 It is our calling to support them on their journey while modeling healthy, respectful behavior, which inspires them to begin healing.

-At Haven Hills Recovery we are aware that many individuals seeking treatment for an eating disorder often suffer from co-occurring diagnosis, such as, substance abuse disorder, depression, anxiety, PTSD, etc., which interact with and sabotage their recovery process.
+At Haven Hills Recovery we are aware that many individuals seeking treatment for an eating disorder often suffer from co-occurring diagnoses, such as, substance abuse disorder, depression, anxiety, PTSD, etc., which interact with and sabotage their recovery process.
 We strongly believe that individuals are complex and various diagnoses cannot be treated in a mutually exclusive way, and attempts to do so ends up with the individual in the cycle of relapse with multiple diagnoses triggering each other.

-We utilize a variety of evidence based and experiential therapeutic modalities to treat the individuals who come into our program.
+We utilize a variety of evidence-based and experiential therapeutic modalities to treat the individuals who come into our program.
 Our clients participate in a collaborative process with their treatment team to develop individualized treatment plans unique to their goals, intentions, and needs.

-Family Treatment Philosophy and Approach
+Family Treatment Philosophy and Therapeutic Approach

 Haven Hills Recovery was created with the goal and vision of delivering exceptional, individualized care in a way that is meaningful and fully engaging for each individual and family that comes into our program.
 This means that our approach to family involvement in the treatment process may be different from other treatment centers treating adult women.